droundy/equilia/design.md

 <summary><h3>Split logical columns (minor feature)</h3><em>

-Transformations of column types, e.g. dates and splitting a logical column into two that are at different places in the order e.g. partition by month.
-So most significant bits earlier in the sort, for instance.
+Transformations of column types, e.g. dates and splitting a logical column into two that are at different places in the order, so the most significant portion of a high-cardinality column can be early in the sort without reducing efficiency.
 </em>
 </summary>

+This minor feature to a certain extent replaces the partitioning feature in clickhouse.
+We expect it to be largely used for timestamps.
 </details>

 <details>